Adek Drabiński

 Adek Drabiński (born 16 October 1948) is a Polish film director and screenwriter.
 He has been nominated for two Golden Lions and has received Gdynia Film Festival Award for Best New Director, as well as Andrzej Munk Film Award.

+Education and Career

 Drabiński is a graduate of Academy of Fine Arts in Łódź's Faculty of Painting (1974) and Leon Schiller National Film School's Film and Television Direction Department (1979).
 His work in television includes the episodes of the TVP series Sensations of the 20th Century and Polish remake of The Odd Couple, the latter of which he also co-created.
 His 1997 film A Trap was entered into the 20th Moscow International Film Festival.